12 of the Best Wheated Bourbon Bottles to Try

 • Great Taste Doesn’t Require a Treasure Hunt: You can find exceptional and complex wheated bourbons at every price point.
 Exploring accessible and readily available bottles is a fantastic way to discover high-quality spirits without the chase for rare releases.

-What Makes Wheated Bourbon Special?
+So, What Makes Wheated Bourbon Special?

 If you’ve ever described a bourbon as exceptionally smooth, soft, or mellow, you may have been sipping on a wheated bourbon.
 While all bourbon shares a common foundation, it’s the small, deliberate choices in the recipe that create a world of difference in the final glass.
 The secret to a wheated bourbon’s signature character lies in its secondary grain: wheat.
 Instead of the spicy, peppery rye found in most traditional bourbons, distillers use wheat to create a spirit with a gentler, sweeter profile.